 From the publishers of Journey and Flower, Sayonara Wild Hearts is another abstract adventure that keeps players on their toes until the very end.
 The title revolves around heartbreak and self-acceptance, using a powerful soundtrack to push the action forward.
 It’s much more story driven than most other rhythm games, but its tight gameplay and wonderful soundtrack make it a game that’ll stick with you well past the credits.

-The most simplistic game on the list, Super Hexagon isn’t a graphical powerhouse.
+The most simple game on the list, Super Hexagon isn’t a graphical powerhouse.
 It has no story, its controls are basic, and you’ll probably quit in frustration dozens of times.
 But once it clicks, Super Hexagon is an incredible game.
 The premise is simple — players move around in a circle as they try to avoid incoming obstacles.
 As the action plays out and the beat intensifies, the levels become more frantic, requiring precise moves to survive.
 But as far as fast-paced rhythm games are concerned, it’s hard to top Super Hexagon.

 Dance Dance Revolution